The Atheist Bible, CC-BY Fabian M. Suchanek

 Some people find peace in such words. © Jehova’s Witnesses in “Watchtower 2/2019”, fair use for commentary

-We will now discuss a number of features of religion that correlate less obviously with the scientifically established ingredients for a happy life, but that scientists suspect to contribute to the general psychological well-being of believers.
+We will now discuss a number of features of religion that correlate less obviously with the scientifically established ingredients for a happy life but that scientists suspect contribute to the general psychological well-being of believers.
 This general psychological well-being can influence physical health in turn.
 Reduced stress and positive emotions, for example, can have a favorable impact on some physical diseases (hypertension, pain and somatic symptoms, dementia, etc.), as well as on the response of those diseases to treatment.2

 And Atheists?